Revisiting thermodynamics at the outskirts of the Perseus cluster with Suzaku: importance of modeling the Hot Galactic gas: Analysis and results

 \section{Analysis and results}

 We extracted a spectrum over the FOV of each XIS detector from each observation.
 We rebinned each spectrum to at least one count per bin and used the extended C-statistic \citep{Cash79}.
 We used {\it xissimarfgen} \citep{Ishisaki2007} to create auxiliary response files, assuming uniform emission from a circular region with a radius of 20$^\prime$.
-The instrumental background, or non-X-ray background (NXB), was estimated from the Night-Earth database using {\it xisnxbgen} \citep{Tawa}.
 We used XSPEC \citep{xspec} version 12.13.1.
-We first fitted the NXB spectra with a power-law and Gaussians using a diagonal RMF file.
-Then, we fitted the XIS0, 1, and 3 spectra of the individual observations simultaneously with sky X-ray and NXB components.
-The details are shown in Appendix \ref{sec:nxb}.
+We fitted the XIS0, 1, and 3 spectra of the individual observations simultaneously with sky X-ray and non-X-ray background (NXB) components, with the NXB treated as an additive model in the spectral fitting rather than being subtracted beforehand.
+The details of the NXB modeling are shown in Appendix \ref{sec:nxb}.
 Here, we used the energy ranges of 0.4--11.5 keV for the BI spectra and 0.5--13.0 keV for the FI spectra.
 We used APEC (Astrophysical Plasma Emission Code, \cite{Smith01}, \cite{Foster12}) with AtomDB version 3.0.9 to model a CIE plasma.